mikespook/php-yaf-ppa/README.md

-PHP-YAF-ppa
+PHP-YAF-PPA
 ===========

-YAF is a PHP framework written in c and built as a PHP extension.
+[YAF][1] is a PHP framework written in c and built as a PHP extension.

-You could use `PHP-YAF-ppa` deploy PHP-YAF into your Ubuntu OS easily.
+You could use [ppa][2] to deploy PHP-YAF into your Ubuntu OS easily.

 Installing
 ----------